Felipe Massa: 2017: Final F1 season

-Massa recovered well at the next two races in Austria and Britain to finish both races in the points with a 9th and 10th-place finish respectively.
+Massa recovered well at the next two races in Austria and Britain to finish both races in the points with a ninth and tenth-place finish respectively.

-After missing the Hungarian Grand Prix due to illness, Massa returned for the Belgian Grand Prix to claim 8th place, a result he then repeated in Italy one week later.
+After missing the Hungarian Grand Prix due to illness, Massa returned for the Belgian Grand Prix to claim eighth place, a result he then repeated in Italy one week later.
 Poor strategy calls in Singapore left Massa languishing in 11th place by the finish.
-Points were to come at the next 3 races for Massa as he finished 9th in Malaysia, 10th in Japan and 9th in the United States Grand Prix.
+Points were to come at the next three races for Massa as he finished ninth in Malaysia, tenth in Japan and ninth in the United States Grand Prix.

-On 4 November he announced for the second time that he would retire from Formula One, at the end of the 2017 season.
+On 4 November, Massa announced for the second time that he would retire from Formula One, at the end of the 2017 season.

-At the Brazilian Grand Prix, his home race, he finished a strong 7th after overtaking Fernando Alonso on the fifth lap for 5th place but lost out to Daniel Ricciardo and Lewis Hamilton who were coming through the field.
+At the Brazilian Grand Prix, his home race, Massa finished a strong seventh after overtaking Fernando Alonso on the fifth lap for fifth place but lost out to Daniel Ricciardo and Lewis Hamilton.

-2017 was a difficult year for Williams as a whole due to a lack of downforce (affecting tyre wear to an extent) from the car in addition to poor wet weather drivability as shown in races such as China where Massa started 6th but finished outside of the points.
+2017 was a difficult year for Williams as a whole due to a lack of downforce (affecting tyre wear to an extent) from the car in addition to poor wet weather drivability as shown in races such as China, where Massa started sixth but finished outside of the points.
 Williams began with a superior car to the midfield teams such as Force India but fell behind in the development race midseason.

 Formula E

 Massa driving for Venturi at the 2020 Mexico City ePrix.

-In April 2018 it was announced that Massa would be taking part in Formula E racing for Venturi Grand Prix for 3 years starting with the 2018–19 Formula E season.
+In April 2018, it was announced that Massa would be taking part in Formula E racing for Venturi Grand Prix for three years starting with the 2018–19 Formula E season.
 On the final day of the 2019–20 season, Massa opted not to exercise the option in his contract to stay with Venturi for the 2020–21 Formula E season and left Formula E altogether.

 Porsche GT3 Cup Brasil

-One month after his retirement from Formula E, Massa participated in the Porsche GT3 Cup Brasil endurance series, sharing a car with 2016 champion Lico Kaesemodel.
-They managed to finish in third position.
+One month after his retirement from Formula E, Massa participated in the Porsche GT3 Cup Brasil endurance series, sharing a car with 2016 champion Lico Kaesemodel, and finishing in third.